EdmundBenedict/lordcephei.github.io/pages/appfunc.md

 For spin susceptibility in the ASA-Green's function scheme, see [this tutorial](/tutorial/lmgf/lmgf/#b-magnetic-exchange-interactions).

-For a demonstration of the transverse susceptibility in the _GW_ frameowork, try
+For a demonstration of the transverse magnetic susceptibility in the _GW_ frameowork, try

     $ gwd/test/test.gwd zbmnas 6